Surprise! Melania Edwards, the executive from HSBC who claims to:

 The Business Insider profile of Melania Edwards is an advertorial for why people should work at HSBC.
 With the rise in popularity of technology and internet companies, the finance industry has had a tougher time recruiting talent to join them.

-I’m based in San Francisco and know people in the Global Venture Capital Group at big banks like Bank of America and HSBC and nobody knows who Melanie Edwards is.
-Melania Edwards LinkedIn profile is also highly curated with all these continuing education degrees, but they forgot to put her undergraduate degree.
+I’m based in San Francisco.
+I know people in the Global Venture Capital Group at big banks like Bank of America and HSBC and nobody knows who Melanie Edwards is.
+Melania Edwards LinkedIn profile is also highly curated with all these continuing education degrees.
+But they forgot to put her undergraduate degree.

-She doesn’t have a working profile on Twitter, Facebook, or Instagram either, which is strange, given how in love she is with herself.
+She doesn’t have a working profile on Twitter, Facebook, or Instagram either.
+This is strange, given how in love she is with herself.

 It’s hard enough for the tier 1 banks to hire people, we now know how difficult it must be for the next tier of banks with this publicity stunt.